 A little over three hundred years later another European thought he'd try the same trick.
-A doctor on the plains of the Dakota Territory in 1869 new from his almanac that a total solar eclipse was about to occur.
-Eager to impress upon the Sioux the power of the White Man's magic and healing arts he told them of the exact date and time that the eclipse would occur until he saw fit to have it stop.
+A doctor on the plains of the Dakota Territory in 1869 knew from his almanac that a total solar eclipse was about to occur.
+Eager to impress upon the Sioux the power of the White Man's magic and healing arts, he told them of the exact date and time that the eclipse would occur until he saw fit to have it stop.

 When totality occurred, rather than cower in fear the men raised their rifles and fired into the air.
-When the Sun came out again they calmly stated that, "The doctor could predict the eclipse, but they could drive it away...."
+When the Sun came out again they calmly stated that, "The doctor could predict the eclipse, but they could drive it away...."12

-The moral question of their actions aside, the fact that there exist tables and books that can predict an eclipse years in advance from around the globe (and have been able to do so for hundreds of years) is startling.
-The fact that those predictions can be tested, is what makes science so powerful.
-Wish to see a solar eclipse?
-Astronomers can calculate the location and time of any future eclipse down to the mile and the second.
-The proof of whether or not we are correct will be waiting for you when you get there: either you see the corona or you don't.
+That eclipses can be predicted years in advance and all over the globe (and that people have done so for over a thousand years before modern computers) is amazing.
+Wish to see a total solar eclipse?
+Modern astronomy can now tell you the location and time of any future eclipse down to the mile and the second.
+More importantly, the proof of whether or not we are correct will be waiting for you when you get there: either you see the corona or you don't.
 If you don't, then we learn we didn't understand the world as well as we thought and we seek to correct what we failed to get right.
-This process is the tool for learning everything we know about the physical Universe in which we live.
+This is the power of science and the process by which we have learned everything we know about the physical Universe in which we live.

 Astrology also makes predictions.
-Based on the motions of the heavenly bodies it identifies all manner of auspicious dates and compatible mates.
-The one thing it does not do, however, is include the same self-testing, self-correcting mechanism that is the defining characteristic of science.
+Astrologers claim that the position of the Sun, Moon, and planets at the time of your birth influences your personality and fate.
+It identifies auspicious dates, opportune investments, and compatible mates.
+The one thing it does not do, however, is re-evaluate its assumptions when it's wrong - the defining characteristic of science.
 Yet in a 2014 National Science Foundation survey, nearly half of all Americans (45%) responded that they believed there was some scientific basis to astrology.
-Imagine my disquiet when during my most recent trip to the doctor the nurse drawing my blood looks at my paperwork and says with a smile, "Oh hey, you're a Scorpio too!"
+Imagine my disquiet when during my most recent trip to the doctor the nurse drawing my blood looked at my paperwork and said with a smile, "Oh hey, you're a Scorpio too!"